ierhard/anki-cmu-bright/README.md

 Beautifully format your Anki cards with **Computer Modern Bright** for body text and **Computer Modern Typewriter Light** for code/monospace.

-This repo packages the corresponding font (`.ttf`) files and a CSS styling snippet for applying these fonts to Anki your Anki cards.
+This repo packages the corresponding font (`.ttf`) files and a CSS styling snippet for applying these fonts to your Anki cards.
 Keep reading for a tutorial on how to apply this formatting to your Anki note types.

 ## Tutorial (Anki Desktop)

 1. **Add font files to Anki media folder**

-    Put the `.ttf` files from this repo’s `fonts/` folder into your Anki profile’s `collection.media` folder:
+    Copy the `.ttf` files from this repo’s `fonts/` folder into your Anki profile’s `collection.media` folder:

     - Linux: `~/.local/share/Anki2/<YourProfile>/collection.media`
     - macOS: `~/Library/Application Support/Anki2/<YourProfile>/collection.media`